skdas20/SkeoTrace/README.md

-# TraceChain - Organic Food Traceability System
+# SkeoTrace - Transparent Farm-to-Fork Traceability

-A comprehensive blockchain-based organic food traceability system that ensures transparency, authenticity, and trust throughout the entire supply chain from farm to consumer.
+A comprehensive food traceability system that ensures transparency, authenticity, and trust throughout the entire supply chain from farm to consumer.

 ## 🌱 Overview

-TraceChain leverages blockchain technology to create an immutable record of organic food products' journey through the supply chain, enabling consumers to verify the authenticity and origin of their food with a simple QR code scan.
+SkeoTrace leverages blockchain technology to create an immutable record of food products' journey through the supply chain, enabling consumers to verify the authenticity and origin of their food with a simple QR code scan.

 ## ✨ Features